Dive into the psychology of decision making.

 Too often, we assume that consumers make rational decisions.
 We take them at their word when we ask them about their behavior — they say they want this feature and we assume they will actually use the feature once we build it.
 But there’s a gap between what consumers say they’ll do and what they actually do.
 How do we bridge this gap and design products based on actual consumer decision making and behavior?
 This talk will get to the core of irrational decision making.
 Kristen will share funny stories about how we are irrational, while also providing novel and insightful ways to design products and services that align with these irrationalities.

-How to use behavioral economics to design products that change behavior (for good)
+How to use behavioral economics to increase engagement and retention

 - Best for: leadership teams, policy and non profits, research teams